 - Author Avatar: The owner.

-- Batter Up: How he eventually wakes up his owner in 'Cat Man Do'.
+- Batter Up: How the cat eventually wakes up his owner in "Cat Man Do".

-- Butt Monkey: The owner just can't catch a break with the cat around.
+- Butt Monkey / The Chew Toy: The owner just can't catch a break with the cat around.

 - Catch Phrase: More like a Catch Action — the cat points to his open mouth and meows, a gesture that usually means "Feed me!"

 - Cats Are Mean: Subverted.
 He can be mischievous, but rarely is he ever intentionally malevolent.

 - Most of the time, the cat just wants attention and/or food.
 It's just that, well, see Insane Cat Logic below for details.

 - Christmas Episode: "Santa Claws", "Fowl Play", "Christmas Presence", "Catnip"

 - Companion Cube: The lawn gnome.